 Watchung Arts Center

 18 Stirling Rd., Watchung Circle, Watchung, 908-753-0190.
-Non-profit, volunteer-run center offers new art exhibitions each month, performances in music, comedy, adult and family improv, and classes in drawing, photography and yoga.
+Non-profit, volunteer-run center offers new art exhibitions each month, performances in music, comedy, adult and family improv, classes in drawing, photography, yoga and summer art camp.

 WBGO Kids Jazz Concert Series

 88.3FM.
-54 Park Place, Newark, 973-624-8880.
+54 Park Place, Newark, 973-643-4763; email email@example.com.
 Member-supported radio presents a free children's jazz series in the fall and spring at venues throughout New Jersey.
-Check website for spring dates and locations and to join mailing list.
+Check website for dates and locations and to join mailing list.